GAYATHRI1006/Talk_To_Database/README.md

 ### Talk to Your Database

-uery a MySQL database in plain English using AI-powered natural language processing.
+A web application that allows users to query a MySQL database in plain English using AI-powered natural language processing.
 Built with **React (Vite)** for the frontend, **FastAPI** for the backend, and integrates with LLM APIs (e.g., Gemini or OpenRouter) to convert plain English queries into SQL.

 ---